TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 - My [Aegisub fork](https://github.com/arch1t3cht/Aegisub) with some new features like folding and other audio/video sources.

 ---
-Thanks to [PhosCity](https://github.com/PhosCity) for testing almost all of these scripts.
+Thanks to [PhosCity](https://github.com/PhosCity) for testing many of my early scripts.